-- Trust Agreement made as of January 2, 2007, as amended August 9, 2010, January 2, 2012 and January 23, 2019, between Steadyhand and RBC Investor Services Trust (formerly RBC Dexia Investor Services Trust) in respect of the funds as described under "Responsibility for Administration of the Steadyhand Funds - Trustee and Custodian". - 2.
-Each of the Investment Advisory Agreements, as amended, between Steadyhand and the respective Portfolio Sub-Adviser described under "Responsibility for Administration of the Steadyhand Funds Portfolio Adviser". - 3.
+- 1. Trust Agreement made as of January 2, 2007, as amended August 9, 2010, January 2, 2012 and January 23, 2019, between Steadyhand and RBC IST in respect of the funds as described under "Responsibility for Administration of the Steadyhand Funds Trustee and Custodian".
+On or about May 6, 2024, we expect the Trust Agreement will be amended to remove RBC IST as trustee of the funds, and to appoint Steadyhand Investment Management Ltd., the manager of the funds, as trustee in respect of the funds. - 2.
+Custodial Services Agreement between Steadyhand and CIBC Mellon in respect of the funds expected to take effect as of May 6, 2024.
+As described under "Responsibility for Administration of the Steadyhand Funds Trustee and Custodian", on or about May 6, 2024, we expect to appoint CIBC Mellon to act as custodian of the funds, acting pursuant to this agreement. - 3.
+Each of the Investment Advisory Agreements, as amended, between Steadyhand and the respective Portfolio Sub-Adviser described under "Responsibility for Administration of the Steadyhand Funds Portfolio Adviser". - 4.
 Distribution Agreement made as of August 9, 2010, between Steadyhand and SIFI in respect of the funds as described under "Responsibility for Administration of the Steadyhand Funds Principal Distributor".